irccom/script-runner/README.md

 # IRC Foundation IRCd Testing Framework
-This is a framework that helps us perform tests using our [test servers](https://github.com/irccom/test-servers).
+This is a framework that helps us run scripts using our [test servers](https://github.com/irccom/test-servers).
 More than anything, it's intended to simplify sending a consistent burst of traffic to a bunch of different servers, so humans can see the differences in the results and/or collect examples to populate the [IRC Foundation's Developer Docs](https://github.com/irccom/devdocs).

 It uses a very simple script format to send traffic.